ethyca/fides/docs/fides/docs/tutorial/taxonomy.md

-# Getting Acquainted with the Fides Taxonomy
+# Understanding the Fides Taxonomy
 _In this section, we'll review what the Fides taxonomy is, how it was created, when and how it should be used._

-(todo link to taxonomy reference)
+(TODO: link to taxonomy reference)

 The Fides taxonomy for data categories is a standard adapted from [ISO 19944](https://www.iso.org/standard/79573.html).
 This taxonomy provides descriptions of the types of sensitive, personally identifiable, or non-identifiable data that an organization could hold for any data subject.
 The hierarchical nature of the Fides taxonomy has a few notable benefits: